Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/Mac.jpg)

 # 1 - Connect to Cloud Foundry
-Once you have installed the Cloud Foundry CLI you will need to log in to the correct organization and space for this lab with the following command
+Once you have installed the Cloud Foundry CLI you will need to log in to the correct organization and space for this lab with the following commands:
 ````
 cf api api.sys.testpcf.nwie.net
 cf login
-Email> Your.Email@nationwide.com
+Email> Your-Nationwide-Username
-Password> enter_your_SSO_password
+Password> enter_your_usual_password
 ````
-Ask your facilitator for the appropriate username, org, and space.
+Ask your facilitator for help if you cannot easily log into PCF.
+Notes:
-Note: if your PCF installation does not have a CA cert you will need to use ````cf api api.sys.testpcf.nwie.net --skip-ssl-validation````.
+- If your PCF installation does not have a CA cert you will need to use ````cf api api.sys.testpcf.nwie.net --skip-ssl-validation````.
+- If you try to use a `git bash` window the `cf cli` commands will not work properly
+- Your Username will be granted OrgManager, SpaceManager and SpaceDeveloper roles in an isolated, multitenant PCF environment.

 # 2 - Apps Manager
 Throughout the execution of this workshop, you are encouraged to take a look at the statics and health of your "Movie Fun" App by accessing the [Apps Manager GUI](https://login.sys.testpcf.nwie.net).